rubikvn/RubikVNdotOrg/README.md

 * Website is up and running!
 * You can now view rankings of Vietnamese speedcubers for all categories
+* Users will soon be able to log in via OAuth
+* I've just set up TravisCI for this github repository!
 * We need tremendous help to improve our front-end

 ### Cloning the repo & running the server (first time)